J

 The Japanese also got in some final blows as they

-led a flight of B-24 Liberators
+personally led a flight of B-24

-to knock out the Japanese air base on Wake.
+Liberators to knock out the Japanese air base on Wake.
+It was an overcast night,

-It was an overcast night, preventing navigation by star sightings, and
+preventing navigation by star sightings, and the aircraft never

-early in the flight and was never seen again.
+flight and was never seen again.

 More grievous was the loss of Yorktown.
-The crippled American
+The crippled

-carrier was sighted by Japanese cruiser seaplanes on 5 June and I-168
+American carrier was sighted by Japanese cruiser seaplanes on 5 June and I-168 was ordered to close and attack.

-was ordered to close and attack.
-Early in the afternoon of 6 June, as
+Early in the afternoon of 6 June, as the Americans were getting

-the Americans were getting ready to rig a tow, I-168 succeeded in penetrating the
+ready to rig a tow, I-168

-American destroyer screen and putting two more torpedoes into Yorktown.
-Another torpedo
+two more torpedoes into Yorktown.

-armed and exploded when the sinking destroyer reached their fuse depth.
+exploded when the sinking destroyer reached their fuse depth.

 These killed many survivors in the water and did enough additional